What can we expect as Alessandro Michele takes over at Valentino?

 What Michele brings to Valentino

-Michele's ability to create an entirely new fashion lexicon is proven, so the question is, can lightning strike twice?
+Michele's ability to create an entirely new fashion lexicon is proven, but the question is, can lightning strike twice?
 Can he bring a new, Valentino-centric magic to Rome, where the house is based?

 A clever and well-informed designer, Michele is prone to citing obscure philosophers as references and whose borderline outrageous collections draw on trinkets, Latin prose, botany and little-known artists.